sheriffhoodie/bandom/README.md

 In addition to the features already implemented, I plan to continue improving and adding additional features to this project.
 The next steps for Bandom are outlined below:

-- Extend search function for tracks

 - Browse by Genre section on Landing page

 - Recently Downloaded section on Landing page

-- Creating, Editing, and Deleting tracks and albums in a user's own collection
+- Editing tracks and albums in a user's own collection

 - Follows: Allowing users to follow each other and artist pages